How to Track SERP Features in 2026 (Free + API Methods)

 3. Featured snippet

-A single source promoted to “position zero”.
-Google pulls a paragraph, list, or table directly from the page and renders it above the organic results.
-Featured snippets are zero-sum: one URL wins, everyone else loses.
 They’re also volatile.
 A SearchPilot × Moz split-test measured a ~12% traffic drop within days when Moz’s pages were forced to give up their snippet.
-When held, snippet pages CTR around 35%, well above the 23.3% the #1 organic gets in the same SERP.
+When held, a snippet pulls a materially higher click-through rate than the 23.3% the #1 organic gets in the same SERP — one reason featured-snippet ownership is a first-class metric in any SERP features tracking setup.
 The exact answer length, schema, and format-matching pattern that wins them is covered in featured snippet optimization.

 Track the snippet URL, the snippet text, and the snippet type (paragraph / list / table / video).
 Diff over time to catch ownership changes.